Olestra: Commercialization

 One of the main concerns the FDA had about olestra was it might encourage consumers to eat more of the "top of the pyramid" foods because of the perception of its being healthier.
 This could result in consumers engaging in over-consumption, thinking the addition of olestra would remove negative consequences.
 In light of this possibility, approving it as an additive would have meant consumers would be consuming a food with a relatively high amount of an additive, whose long-term health effects were not documented.
 This made the FDA particularly hesitant to approve the product, as well as the side effects, such as diarrhea, and concern for the loss of fat-soluble vitamins.
 In August 1990, P&G narrowed their focus to "savory snacks", potato chips, tortilla chips, crackers and similar foods.

 By this point, the original patents were approaching their 1995 expiration.
 P&G lobbied for an extension, which they received in December 1993.
 This extension lasted until 25 January 1996.
-With pressure from P&G, the approval was finally granted on 24 January, one day before the patent expired, automatically extending the patent two years.
+With pressure from P&G, the approval was finally granted on 24 January, one day before the patent expired, automatically extending the patent by two years.

 At the time of the 1996 ruling, FDA concluded that, "to avoid being misbranded... olestra-containing foods would need to bear a label statement to inform consumers about possible effects of olestra on the gastrointestinal system.
 The label statement also would clarify that the added vitamins were present to compensate for any nutritional effects of olestra, rather than to provide enhanced nutritional value".
-The FDA later removed the label saying that the "current label does not accurately communicate information to consumers".
+The FDA later removed the label requirement saying that the "current label does not accurately communicate information to consumers".
 The FDA also agreed with P&G that the "label statement could be misleading and cause consumers of olestra to attribute serious problems to olestra when this was unlikely to be the case".

 Discontinued products

-Olestra was approved by the Food and Drug Administration for use as a food additive in 1996, and was initially used in potato chips under the WOW brand by Frito Lay.
+Olestra was approved by the Food and Drug Administration for use as a food additive in 1996 and was initially used in potato chips under the WOW brand by Frito Lay.
 In 1998, the first year olestra products were marketed nationally after the FDA's Food Advisory Committee confirmed a judgment it made two years earlier, sales were over $400 million.
 By 2000, though, sales slowed to $200 million.
-P&G abandoned attempts to widen the uses of olestra, and sold off its Cincinnati-based factory to Twin Rivers Technologies in February 2002.
+P&G abandoned attempts to widen the uses of olestra and sold off its Cincinnati-based factory to Twin Rivers Technologies in February 2002.
 The WOW chips were rebranded to "Lay's Light" in 2004 and were discontinued by 2016.

 Pringles Light potato crisps, manufactured by Kellogg's (though at one time a P&G product), used Olean-brand olestra before being discontinued in 2015.